Heaven's What I Feel

-"Heaven's What I Feel" is a 1998 song by Cuban American singer and songwriter Gloria Estefan, released as the lead single from her eighth studio album, gloria! on May 5, 1998 by Epic Records.
-The song was written by Kike Santander originally for Celine Dion.
-It was produced by Emilio Estefan, Jr. and Santander.
-The song is an up-tempo dance-pop, house and dance song.

-The single was a hit in Europe, the US, Australia and Japan.
-In Spain, it peaked at number-one.
-It also reached the Top 5 in Hungary and Top 20 in Scotland and the UK.
-In the US, the song reached number 27 on the Billboard Hot 100 and number 7 on the Hot Dance Music/Club Play chart.
-Estefan performed "Heaven's What I Feel" at many TV-concerts and shows, like the 1998 VH1 Divas Live, Top of the Pops and the 1998 World Music Awards.

-The song was nominated for the Grammy Award for Best Dance Recording but lost to Madonna's smash hit "Ray of Light".
-The music video for the song, directed by Bille Woodruff, received an ALMA Award for "Best Outstanding Video".

-Song history
+"Heaven's What I Feel" is a song recorded by the Cuban-American singer-songwriter Gloria Estefan for her eighth studio album Gloria!
+(1998).
+The track's lyrics were written by famed Colombian songwriter Kike Santander, who also produced the track with Gloria's husband and longtime collaborator Emilio Estefan.
+The up-tempo dance-pop, house, and dance number was originally meant for Canadian singer Celine Dion.
+Estefan's label, Epic Records, released it on April 14, 1998, to US contemporary hit radio stations as the lead single for Gloria!.
+A Spanish version of the song, "Corazón Prohibido", was also recorded and released.

+Marked as a comeback single for the singer, "Heaven's What I Feel" became a success across many different record charts.
+The track cracked the top ten in Hungary and Japan's Tokio Hot 100 chart, top twenty in the United Kingdom, and top forty in Belgium, Switzerland, and the United States, where in the lattermost country became her highest-charting single since 1991's "Live for Loving You".
+The track's Spanish version also topped the Spanish and US Billboard Latin Pop Airplay charts.
+Estefan performed the track at many different shows and TV concerts such as the 1998 VH1 Divas Live, Top of the Pops, and the 1998 World Music Awards.
+"Heaven's What I Feel" was nominated for a Grammy Award for Best Dance Recording in 1999, with its Bille Woodruff-directed music video receiving an ALMA Award for Best Outstanding Video.

+Background and promotion

 The song was written by Colombian-American composer Kike Santander.
 It was first recorded by Canadian singer Celine Dion, but she did not feel it was right for her fifth English album Let's Talk About Love (1997), so the song was given to Estefan.
-Santander co-produced it with Estefan's husband, Emilio Estefan, Jr. It was recorded in three languages: English, Spanish and French and was made available on May 5, 1998 by Epic Records.
+Santander co-produced it with Estefan's husband, Emilio Estefan Jr. It was recorded in three languages: English, Spanish and French and was made available on May 5, 1998, by Epic Records.
 The Spanish version titled "Corazón Prohibido" ("Forbidden Heart") was released as a single in Spain, where it topped the charts.
 The French version titled "Amour Infini" ("Endless Love") was only available on the Canadian and the French album releases, and on the European Limited Edition 2-Disc release of the gloria! album.